Inference-Time Search Using Side Information for Diffusion-Based Image Reconstruction: Modeling and Algorithm

-The RGG approach, however, is limited only to differentiable rewards, and even when they are differentiable, calculating a gradient through the denoiser network at each step of the backward diffusion is computationally intensive and can be ill-suited for many end-use edge-device applications.
-Moreover, the hyperparameter that determines the weight of the reward gradient guidance is highly sensitive and is difficult to tune, leading to limited performance improvements and undesirable artifacts in the reconstructed images.
-We later illustrate these issues in~\cref{app:effect_of_grad_scale}.
-This motivates us to pursue a gradient-free approach for leveraging the side information for inverse problems.
+The RGG approach, however, is limited only to differentiable rewards, and calculating a gradient through the denoiser network at each step of the backward diffusion is computationally intensive.
+Moreover, RGG is highly sensitive to the hyperparameter, leading to limited performance improvements and undesirable artifacts in the reconstructed images, as illustrated in~\cref{app:effect_of_grad_scale}.
+This motivates a gradient-free approach for leveraging the side information in inverse problems.

-\subsection{Inference-time Search Algorithms for Inverse Problems}
+\subsection{Inference-Time Search Algorithms for Inverse Problems}

-Inference-time search methods have recently gained traction as a means of improving the quality of output from LLMs \citep{snell2025scaling, setlur2025rewarding, liu2025can}.
-The key objective of a search algorithm is to solve a multi-step decision-making problem with balanced exploration and exploitation.
-While Monte Carlo Tree Search (MCTS) \citep{kocsis2006mcts} was successful in large-scale reinforcement learning systems like AlphaGo \citep{silver2016alphago}, they are infeasible for diffusion models: estimating the expected reward of a noisy state $\vx_t$ would require repeated rollouts of the reverse process.
-Training a value function to guide the search rewards is another alternative, but this demands additional training customized to each modality and type of side information.
-These limitations motivate inference-time methods that are both training-free and computationally tractable.
+Inference-time search have recently gained popularity in LLMs \citep{snell2025scaling, setlur2025rewarding, liu2025can}.
+Search algorithms solve a multi-step decision-making problem, balancing exploration and exploitation.
+While Monte Carlo Tree Search (MCTS) \citep{kocsis2006mcts} was successful in large-scale reinforcement learning systems like AlphaGo \citep{silver2016alphago}, they are infeasible for diffusion models: estimating the expected reward of a noisy state $\vx_t$ requires repeated rollouts.
+Using a value function to guide the search is an alternative, but this requires significant additional training for each modality of side information.
+These limitations motivate training-free, computationally tractable inference-time methods.